jfhbrook/node-ecstatic/README.md

 ![](http://imgur.com/vhub5.png)

 A simple static file server middleware.
-Use it with a raw http server, express/connect, or flatiron/union!
+Use it with a raw http server or express/connect!

 # Examples: